Ione Dog Bite Lawyer

 I’m Ed Smith, an Ione dog bite lawyer.
-I’ve helped many residents of Northern California who were injured by dog bites over the past 36 years.
-Dog bites can cause traumatic and disfiguring injuries that change the circumstances of the injured party’s life in an instant.
+I’ve helped many Northern California residents injured by dog bites over the past 36 years.
+Dog bites can cause traumatic and disfiguring injuries that instantly change the injured party’s circumstances.
 Unfortunately, many people go it alone when making a claim against the dog’s owner or the insurance company.
-With millions of dog bites every year (4-5 million), only a small percentage (1-2 percent - roughly 16,000) of those injured are compensated.
-If injured individuals receive damages at all, the majority will obtain roughly a third of what they could receive if they had legal representation.
+With millions of dog bites yearly (4-5 million), only a tiny percentage (1-2 percent - roughly 16,000) of those injured are compensated.
+If injured individuals receive damages, the majority will obtain roughly a third of what they could receive if they had legal representation.

 At my law firm, we stand ready to help you if you were injured in a dog bite accident.
-We offer a free consultation to review your case and assess medical, psychological and financial harm resulting from the bite.
-Call us immediately after a bite at (209) 227-1932 or contact us online.
+We offer a free consultation to review your case and assess medical, psychological, and financial harm resulting from the bite.
+Call us immediately after a bite at (209) 227-1932.Injuries From Dog Bites

 There are several common types of injuries, including: